 The following are very basic general information but I couldn’t emphasize more, tax planning is very important to conserve wealth.
 You need to avoid unnecessary taxes.

 Money contributed to an employer-sponsored retirement plan, such as a 401K, 403B, or 457, is not included in your taxable income.
 For these accounts, you can contribute up to $19,000 or $25,000 if you’re 50 years old or older.

 If you don’t have an employer-sponsored plan, you can open a traditional IRA account and contribute up to a maximum of $6,000 this year ($7,000 if you’re 50 or older).

 Roth 401K or Roth IRAs don’t have this upfront tax break because withdrawals are tax-free in retirement.

 Many of your everyday expenses can be itemized as deductions on your income tax return, saving you lots of money at tax time.
 However, unless you have a lot of qualifying expenses, you might be better off taking the standard deduction, as most taxpayers do.
 Since you can decide every year whether you want to take the standard deduction or not, careful tax planning can help you maximize your deductions in years you itemize.

 Should you decide to itemize here’s some information on how to maximize them, courtesy of TurboTax

 It also pays to be charitable.
 Donations to charity are tax-deductible expenses and can reduce your taxable income.
 Here you can find information about charitable contribution deductions.

-Minimize investment taxes
+Minimize your investment taxes